High Priests of America

 “Supervising high priest, may I help you?”

 The respect Ixtli displayed was for show only, Blaze could tell.
-He no longer had any doubts that this was the perpetrator.
-He responded with silence, and when Ixtli looked up at him questioningly, he held those cunning, confident eyes.
+He no longer had any doubt that this was the perpetrator.
+Blaze responded with silence, and when Ixtli looked up at him questioningly, he held those cunning, confident eyes.

 To think that behind this pretty face hid such a venomous snake, someone who would resort to poison and when that did not work out, to petty murder.
 If this was the rising star he had been waiting for, then Blaze was no longer sure if he should have followed this pathway of fate.
 But it was too late to back away from it.
 Now another problem remained.
 The future he once divined spoke of making a friend and a foe.
 Which one would Ixtli be?
 Or if both of them, then in which order?
 Blaze was unsure what to do about him.
 He figured he would wait to see what Ixtli did about him instead.